evejweinberg/lecture-web-animation/README.md

-Advanced topics:
+# Topics for next time:
-what about other browsers besides chrome? what about speed and performace issues css vs JS vs jQuery?
+- what about other browsers besides chrome?
+- what about speed and performace issues css vs JS vs jQuery?